jasgigli/learn-rust/06-data-types/README.md

 - Access tuple items with `.0`, `.1`, etc.
 - Access array items with `[index]`

-*Analogy:* A tuple is like a lunchbox with a sandwich, apple, and juice.
+*Tip:* A tuple is like a lunchbox with a sandwich, apple, and juice.
 An array is like a carton of six eggs—all the same!

 ---